Flow-IPC/ipc/README.md

 ## Contributing: Basics

 As mentioned in Organization, you may wish to contribute to the project.
-Of course, in your own setting, it may be perfectly reasonable to simply get a packaged tarball (.tgz), make the changes in this monolithic, non-SCS-mirrored copy; test them locally.
+Of course, in your own setting, it may be perfectly reasonable to simply get a packaged `*_full.tar.gz` or `*_full.zip` archive, make the changes in this monolithic, non-SCS-mirrored copy; test them locally.
 Eventually, though, you'll want to work with the central Git-SCS-mirrored project.
 This section is about that.
 It assumes basic familiarity with Git.

 As noted in Organization, Flow-IPC is conveniently packaged in a monolithic meta-project.
 "Normally"